Elevationacademy/fullstack-selfpaced/js-and-algo/functions/Exercises.md

 You should be able to write the body of both functions in one line; there's no trick here - it's just practice.

+## Exercise 6

+An **Armstrong number** is a number that is the sum of its own digits each raised to the power of the number of digits.
+For example, 153 is an Armstrong number because 153 = 1³ + 5³ + 3³ (1 + 125 + 27 = 153).

+Print all 3-digit Armstrong numbers.